SlideRuleEarth/sliderule-web-client/README.md

 # Sliderule Web Client
 This project started with a copy of the v0.11 of [https://github.com/aws-samples/amazon-cloudfront-secure-static-site](https://github.com/aws-samples/amazon-cloudfront-secure-static-site).

-The Sliderule specific web client code is located in the www directory.
+The Sliderule specific web client code is located in the ./web-client/dist directory.

 The following diagram shows an overview of how the solution works: